alex-ulnv/sudoku_solver_api/README.md

     1. Get the authentication token<br>
     ```curl -X GET 127.0.0.1:5000/user/login --user bee:12345 > token.json```<br>
     2. If successful, the API will return a token that will be stored in `token.json`<br>
-    Extract this token using regular expression:</br>
+    Extract this token using regular expression:<br>
     ```grep -o '"token":"[^"]*' token.json | grep -o '[^"]*$' > token.txt```
-    3. Load the token into the environment variable:
+    3. Load the token into the environment variable:<br>
     ```export TOKEN=$(cat token.txt)```
 3. Using your favorite text editor, create a file that contains a (not-solved) Sudoku as a 2-D JSON array of integers.
 Creating this file will help us to avoid extra long commands in the shell.
 Let's call this file `input.json`.
 For the simplicity of testing, I have already prepared this file with one Sudoku task.<br>
 You can view it by running:<br>